dimafu/vef1-2018-v8/README.md

 You can see how it works in `demo.mp4`.

-`browser-sync` is set up in the projet:
+`browser-sync` is set up in the project:

 ```bash
 npm install